SaumyajitDas001/COMSYS_Hackathon/Task A.md

-# Gender Classification from Images
+# TASK A :- Gender Classification from Images

 A simple deep learning pipeline for binary gender classification using either: